human-centered-ai-lab/CARVIS-WSI/README.md

 docker build -t slide-heatmap .
 ```

 This command may take some time to run, depending on the system.
-It downloads the latest Docker Python image and installs all depenecies so this does not have to be done manually. \
+It downloads the latest Docker Python image and installs all dependencies so this does not have to be done manually. \
 For writing the exported files, there will be a user and user group with the same parameters added as your current user to avoid permission errors.

 -----